Ibaslogic/Ibaslogic/src/contents/series/2020-01-27-react-tutorial-for-beginners/react-tutorial-for-beginners.md

 When building an application with React, you build a bunch of independent, isolated and reusable components.
 Think of component as a simple function that you can call with some input and they render some output.

 And as we can reuse functions, so also we can reuse components, merge them and thereby creating a complex user interface.

 Let’s take a look at the image below.
-A simple To-dos app.
+It is a simple To-dos app.

 As you are aware, we will create this app from scratch in this React tutorial.
 It may look simple in the eye but trust me, you will get to understand the concept of React and how it works afterwards.